Academic Information

 College Level Examination Program (CLEP)

 Whitworth grants academic credit for sufficiently high scores on CLEP general exams and selected CLEP subject examinations.
-These cutoff scores are listed in the College Entrance Examination Board publication College Placement and Credit by Examination, which is available at most high schools and colleges.
+These cutoff scores are determined by the College Entrance Examination Board.
 Information regarding taking CLEP exams may be obtained on our website or by contacting the Whitworth Continuing Studies Office at 509.777.3222.
-Credit for general CLEP exams will be awarded only if the exam is taken within one year of matriculation.
-Credit for CLEP subject exams will be awarded only if the exam is taken before higher-level coursework in the same discipline is completed.
+Credit for CLEP general and subject exams will be awarded only if the exam is taken before a student has earned 120 credits.
 Students must complete an application to take a CLEP exam and have it approved by the registrar’s office prior to taking the exam.
 The College Board allows an exam to be taken only once every three months.

 Test Name | Test Score | Credits Given at Whitworth | Course Equivalency | Shared Curriculum Requirement |